Matti Steinmann

-Matti Steinmann (born 8 January 1995) is a Finnish-German professional footballer who last played as a midfielder for Brisbane Roar in the A-League.
+Matti Steinmann (born 8 January 1995) is a German professional footballer who plays as a midfielder for SV Drochtersen/Assel in the Regionalliga Nord.

 Club career

 Hamburger SV

 Steinmann is a youth exponent from Hamburger SV.
 He made his Bundesliga debut at 20 September 2014 against Bayern Munich.
 He replaced Nicolai Müller after 87 minutes in a 0–0 home draw.

 Loan to Vendsyssel FF

 Steinmann was loaned out to Danish Superliga club Vendsyssel FF on 31 January 2019 for the rest of the season.

 Wellington Phoenix

 In August 2019, Steinmann joined A-League club Wellington Phoenix on a one-year contract.

 East Bengal

 On 18 September 2020, Steinmann joined Indian Super League club East Bengal.
 He scored his first goal on 26 December against Chennaiyin FC.

 Brisbane Roar

 In June 2021, Steinmann returned to Australia, signing with Brisbane Roar.
 In December 2022, he was released by the club after 17 appearances.